 A simple test-cases has a subject performing an animation within a world.
 Derived test cases could also cover entire open-source Motion Capture (MoCap) databases through scripting and templating.
 Next, the data generation and simulation processes will run those experiments multiple times under different world configurations.
 This combinatorial property creates the need for a report generation process that collects and visualizes the evaluation assessments.
 Building a custom Business Intelligence (BI) solution is outside this project’s scope, so this project defers to industry-standard tooling (e.g., PowerBI and Tableau).
 Also, budgetary limitations will prohibit exploring every combination.
 Instead, this research will strategically choose representative examples within the supported action space.

 Contributions

-The core contribution to the body of knowledge is an algorithm that extracts intents from real-time video streams and maps them to an action space.
+This constructive research project’s core contribution demonstrates a procedure to study human behavior in sensitive situations.
+It aims to accurately extract intents from real-time video streams and map them to an action space.
 A smart home can subscribe to intent message buses and react through CPS systems.
 Existing publications discuss the various component within the solution under distinctly different use cases (e.g., sports injuries).
 Das et al. (2019) explain that those resources are not directly reusable, and implementations must use domain-specific labeled content.
 This design requirement necessitates compositing a new solution from custom and open-source software.
 Second, the research defines a framework and design for integrating the intent extraction process into heterogeneous CPS systems.
 Domestic residences contain multiple devices from a diverse vendor population.
 The research demonstrates the proposal using ROS plugins and services.
 Though, expanding these ideas to existing product lines is out of scope.

 Measurements and Evaluation